pybuilder/pybuilder.github.io/documentation/tutorial.md

 Concerning the filename it is important to notice that
  * The file must be located under ```src/unittest/python```.
 This is the default and may be altered but as with the main sources, we stick to the defaults.
  * The file must end with ```_tests.py```.
-This tells python builder to consider this file when discovering test cases.
+This tells PyBuilder to consider this file when discovering test cases.
 Again, this can be altered, although we don't do this.

 Now it's time to tell pyb to
  * execute the tests on each build